Let’s Get Started

 Learning How to Edit

-The Gutenberg Block Editor
+The WordPress Block Editor

-Note: this demo does not have the same library of blocks or patterns and doesn’t follow the College’s branding requirements.
+- This demo does not have the same library of blocks or patterns and doesn’t follow the College’s branding requirements.
 Instead, this demo is meant to give SCE’s a preview of their options and how to add blocks.

 SCE Learning Resources